darrellcolehill/biblical-text-fetcher/README.md

 # Biblical-text-Fetcher
-Fetches specified biblical passages from specified ChatGPT or BibleGateway and donwloads the result as a .txt file.
+Fetches specified biblical passages from specified ChatGPT or BibleGateway and downloads the result as a .txt file.

-# Verse Input Specification
+## Verse Input Specification
-Verses can be specified in the following ways
+Verses can be specified in the following ways:

 * Individual verse: 1
 * Verse range: 1-5
 * Cherry-picked verses: 1,2,3,4,5
 * Whole chapter: NULL (leaving it empty)

-# Adding OpenAI API Key To CLI
+## Adding OpenAI API Key To CLI
 1) Create a .env file in the cli/fetcher folder
 2) In the .env file add the following line: OPENAI_API_KEY="YOUR-API-KEY"

-# Adding OpenAI API Key to Web App Server
+## Adding OpenAI API Key to Web App Server
 1) Create .env file in the demo/server folder
 2) In the .env file add the following line: OPENAI_API_KEY="YOUR-API-KEY"

-# How to Download CLI
+## How to Download CLI
-1) Open termainal
+1) Open terminal
 2) Change directory to cli
 3) Run the following command: pip install -e .

-# CLI Options
+## CLI Options

 - **`--method` / `-p`** (required):
   Specify the method for fetching the Bible passage: